cosmos/relayer/docs/troubleshooting.md

 # Troubleshooting

-- Ensure you have the `rly` package porperly installed.
+- Ensure you have the `rly` package properly installed.

    Run:
    ```shell